apple502j/parse-sb3-blocks/README.md

 Instances with class name ending with "Block" have these attributes:
 - `id` for block ID
 - `opcode` for block opcode
-- `Inputtables` for object of input key to Inputtable
+- `inputtables` for object of input key to Inputtable

 ### Block Mapping
-`block-enum`.js provides an enum for block types.
+`block-enum.js` provides an enum for block types.

 `translations.js` is an auto-generated file which includes all translations. `options.js` is also auto-generated, and contains which block needs options (because of conflicting names).

-**Only blocks and menu items in all-blocks.js is supported.**
+**Only blocks and menu items in all-blocks.js are supported.**

 #### all-blocks.js
 all-blocks.js default-exports allBlocks, which is an object with opcode as key and the object (see below) as value.

 The object has these keys and values:
-- noTranslation: If set to `true`, it will be ignored from translation generator.
+- noTranslation: If set to `true`, it will be ignored from the translation generator.
 - defaultMessage: Message in default language (English).
 - type: The block type.
 Defaults to `BlockEnum.BLOCK`.
 - defaultOptions: The block option for the block when using defaultMessage, in case duplicates exist.
 It can have category key and the category as a value.